magkai/CONQUER/README.md

 4. Load the CONQUER KG representation into the neo4j database:

-   a) You can find the required KG dumps here:  https://conquer.mpi-inf.mpg.de/static/dumps.zip.
+   a) You can find the required KG dumps [here](http://qa.mpi-inf.mpg.de/conquer/static/dumps.zip).
 Unzip and put them into the ``data`` folder (the total size of the dumps is around 80 GB).
 Alternatively, you can build our KG representation from scratch (see **Running KG Preparation Steps** below).

    b) Execute in the ``kg_processing`` directory (after setting the corresponding paths to the neo4j database and the JDK):
 ```